maltesie/ChimericFragments/README.md

 ## Analysis procedure

-The workflow can be split into a few simple steps:
+The workflow can be split into the following steps:

 1. create a project folder
 2. add 2 paired end sequencing files, an annotation file and a genome sequence file